Tightening convex relaxations of trained neural networks: a unified approach for convex and S-shaped activations: Concave envelope proof

 \subsection{General properties of the envelope candidate}

 \begin{lemma} Consider $g$ as in Definition \ref{def:g}.
-Then, $g$ is continuous on $[0,1]^n$. \end{lemma} \begin{proof} Firstly, the function $g$ is equal to $h$ in $R_f\cup R_l$, which we know is concave.
-Thus, it is continuous in $R_f\cup R_l$.
+Then, $g$ is continuous on $[0,1]^n$. \end{lemma} \begin{proof} Firstly, the function $g$ is equal to $h$ in $R_f\cup R_l$, which is continuous.
 In each $R_i$ individually, the function is concave (thus continuous) since it is the perspective of a concave function \cite{gunluk2011perspective}.
-In $x=0$, all different pieces evaluate to 0. \\
+In $x=0$, all definitions evaluate to 0.